Hayze Perham: 2022

 In round 7 of the 2022 NRL season, he scored his first try for Parramatta in their 39-2 victory over Newcastle.

 In November, Perham signed a contract to join Parramatta's arch-rivals Canterbury ahead of the 2023 NRL season.

 2023

 Perham joined the Canterbury-Bankstown Bulldogs on a 2-year deal, making his debut in their 31-6 loss to Manly in Round 1.
 He scored his first try for the club in their 26-22 win against the Wests Tigers in Round 3.

 Perham played a total of 19 matches for Canterbury in the 2023 NRL season as the club finished 15th on the table.

 2024 & 2025

 Perham made no first grade appearances for Canterbury in the 2024 NRL season.
 He would instead play for the clubs NSW Cup team.
 At the end of 2024, Perham was released by Canterbury.
 In 2025, during a pre-season trial game, playing for Brisbane, Perham ruptured his ACL ruling him out for the 2025 NRL season.
 On 12 September 2025, the Broncos announced that Perham had extended his contract with the team for a further year.

+2026

+In mid-August 2026, it was announced that Perham had signed on for a further year with the Broncos.